Kom i gang

 March 7, 2026no-shows, appointment-reminders, phone-confirmation, healthcare-ops, voice-ai

-If you want to reduce no shows, the fix is usually not one more generic reminder.
-The best results come from a confirmation system that makes every appointment end in a clear outcome: confirmed, rescheduled, or cancelled early enough to refill the slot.
+If you want to reduce appointment no-shows, the fastest win is not sending more reminders.
+It is building a reminder system that turns every booking into a clear outcome: confirmed, rescheduled, or cancelled early enough to refill the slot.

-You reduce no shows by shortening lead time, sending two-way reminders, escalating non-responses, and following up within 24 hours after a missed appointment.
-The goal is not to remind everyone more.
-The goal is to remove the reason someone would skip, forget, or avoid cancelling.
+You reduce appointment no-shows by shortening lead time, sending two-way reminders, escalating non-responses, and making rescheduling easier than disappearing.
+The goal is not more messages.
+The goal is less friction.

 Start with a simple risk model.
-A routine follow-up tomorrow does not need the same outreach as a new patient consult booked six weeks out.
-Segment by:
+A routine follow-up tomorrow does not need the same outreach as a first-time patient consult booked six weeks out or a service visit that requires access instructions.

-• Lead time: the number of days between booking and appointment.
+• Lead time: the number of days between booking and the appointment

-• Visit type: consult, follow-up, procedure, emergency slot, treatment, service visit.
+• Visit type: consult, follow-up, procedure, inspection, estimate, treatment

-• Channel response: confirmed by SMS, confirmed by phone, no response, bounced message.
+• Response behavior: confirmed by text, confirmed by phone, no response, bounced message

 Did you know?

-Do appointment confirmation calls work better than text reminders?
+Do appointment reminder calls work better than text reminders?

-Appointment confirmation calls work best as an escalation channel, not as a replacement for every text reminder.
-Text reminders are effective for broad coverage.
-Phone confirmations are stronger when the patient or customer has not responded, when details are complex, or when a missed slot creates operational problems.
+Appointment reminder calls work best as an escalation channel, not as a blanket replacement for text reminders.
+Text is efficient for broad coverage.
+Phone is stronger when silence, confusion, or preparation risk makes a missed appointment expensive.

 Key takeaway

-Use SMS or email when the message is simple:
+Use text or email when the message is simple:

-• "Bring your ID and arrive 10 minutes early."
+• "Please bring ID and arrive 10 minutes early."

 Use a phone confirmation when the answer matters:

-• The appointment requires prep, paperwork, travel, or a caregiver.
+• The appointment requires prep, paperwork, travel, or site access

 When should you send appointment reminders?